 Atropine is used to temporarily dilate the pupil, but this is not what your doctor uses during routine eye exams as it can cause the pupil to remain dilated for a week or more at a time.
 Atropine also relaxes the focusing mechanism in the eye which is why it is often used for myopia control.
 Nearsightedness has been linked to focusing fatigue in many scientific studies, so disabling the focusing mechanism in the eye has shown positive short-term results in myopia control.
 Unfortunately, myopic progression is only reduced during the first year of treatment.
 Drawbacks to using these drops are light sensitivity due to extensive and prolonged pupil dilation and blurry vision from relaxing the focusing mechanism.

-Multifocal contact lenses, such as NaturalVue, have various zones with different powers to help correct nearsightedness and control for its progression.
+Multifocal contact lenses, such as NaturalVue, have various zones with different powers to help correct nearsightedness and control its progression.
 Most often, the lens for myopia is designed with the full corrective power in the center and less power around the edges.
-While foundational research into multifocal lenses shows considerable possibilities in correcting myopia, there is still a need for further investigation into the lenses full potential.
+While foundational research into multifocal lenses shows considerable possibilities in correcting myopia, there is still a need for further investigation into the lens’s full potential.

-Bifocal or multifocal eyeglasses are much like the contact lenses but have had less impressive results.
+Bifocal or multifocal eyeglasses are much like contact lenses but have had less impressive results.
 This may be due to the fact that eyeglasses do not cover the entire field of vision the same as contact lenses, so people wearing the glasses may not be getting the full effect.
 Multifocal eyeglasses in comparison with single vision eyeglasses do slow the progression of myopia, but only for a limited amount of time.

 While myopia generally develops and progresses faster in young children and teenagers, it is possible for adults to develop it as well.
 Unfortunately, adult eyes do not always respond as quickly to treatments as do children and teens.
 That is why it is so very important to have your eyes examined — and your children’s eyes examined — every year.
 And if it turns out that either of you do have myopia, you should see a Myopia doctor like Dr. Barry Leonard.